muregii/codeKenya/codeK(main)/README.md

 ### Top 150 Interview Questions
 Prepare for technical interviews with a curated collection of the top 150 coding interview questions, accompanied by solutions and explanations.
 Spanning a wide spectrum of topics, from fundamental data structures to advanced algorithmic techniques, these questions serve as a litmus test for interview readiness.
 Hone your problem-solving acumen and strategize your interview approach with this invaluable resource.

-Feel free to navigate through these directories and leverage the provided resources to augment your coding prowess and fortify your preparation for technical interviews.
-Should you require further clarification or assistance, do not hesitate to reach out.
-Happy coding!
+Please feel free to explore these directories and use the resources to enhance your coding skills and prepare for technical interviews.
+If you have any questions or need further assistance, don't hesitate to ask!